jdroscha/pretzel-solitaire-solver/README.md

     e.
 The total number of anti-goal moves taken for all solvable challenges in the trial
 2. The final row of the table displays roll-up totals for all trials

+## Terminology and Notation

+Terminology used for variable and method naming within the code, as well as output notation, follow de Brujin (1981).
+See [https://pure.tue.nl/ws/files/4284803/598855.pdf](https://pure.tue.nl/ws/files/4284803/598855.pdf)

 ## Memory Warning

 If the suit count x value count exceeds 40 or so, you might experience memory issues on some platforms.
 Increasing heap space might help.
 Consult documentation for your platform.

+For grids larger than RAM allows, modification to store previously attained positions (board states) in a database should be considered.